swaponline/MultiCurrencyWallet/docs/promo/1inch.md

 # What level of support do you expect throughout the project completion process? *

+we will use your API, we expect you will fix the bugs and add simple functions (such as callback after success payment)

 # What is your estimated timeline (with milestones) for completion of the project? *
+2 month

 # What stage do you expect to be the most challenging?
+Long-term sustainability, we can add your api easiely, but we made tons of changes every day after feedback of our clients, we should not only do "simplest" integration but deliever better user experience.
+For example our clients pay us to provide VISA to ERC20 token bridge, it's more than just add "call api method using web3" but required complex work of designer, developer, manager and client.

 # What is the size of funding you expect for completing each milestone of the project? *
+200 000 $ .
+To solve HR issues (finding devs, educating and motivation the old developers) for tho years.
+But we can start with 0$

 # How will the project be maintained upon completion of the grant?
 Will any external sources of funding be available to ensure long-term sustainability? *
+Our clients pay us to get the workable application so we will mainteined this as long as our clients will need this.